Hasselblad X1D II vs Nikon Z5

 Both the X1D II and the Z5 are recent models that are part of the current product line-up.
 The X1D II replaced the earlier Hasselblad X1D, while the Z5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D II Manual (free pdf) or the online Nikon Z5 Manual.
+Further information on the features and operation of the X1D II and Z5 can be found, respectively, in the Hasselblad X1D II Manual (free pdf) or the online Nikon Z5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D II and the Nikon Z5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Hasselblad X1D II 50C:

 - More detail: Offers more megapixels (51.3 vs 24.2MP) with a 43% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.87x vs 0.80x).